DDemory/Demory_Temperature-driven_virus_dynamics/README.md

 This code is archived on Zenodo: [![DOI](https://zenodo.org/badge/288514967.svg)](https://zenodo.org/badge/latestdoi/288514967)

 **Instructions:** all codes are written in MATLAB.
-To plot the figures, you need (1) to modify the folder path in path_setup.m. and (2) run path_setup.m before running other codes.
+To plot the figures or do the analyses, you need (1) to modify the folder path in path_setup.m. and (2) run path_setup.m before running other codes.

 **Folder descriptions:**
 - **data:** contains experimental data from Demory et al. 2017.
 (1st column: time in days and 2d column: concentration in particles/ml) and SST projection from IPCC.
+- ** analysis:** contains matlab analysis codes.
 - **figures:** contains matlab figure codes.
 - **functions:** contains additional function codes needed to plot the figures: ODE system, temperature-driven functions, etc.
 - **outputs:** figure outputs in eps.